jeffersonnnn/ZEclipse/DOCUMENTATION.md

 ### Poseidon Hash Function: ZKP-Friendly Cryptography

-BlackoutSOL uses the Poseidon hash function, which is specifically optimized for ZKP systems.
+ZEclipse uses the Poseidon hash function, which is specifically optimized for ZKP systems.
 Unlike traditional hash functions like SHA-256, Poseidon is designed to be efficiently represented in arithmetic circuits used in ZKP systems.

 #### Technical Implementation